 Finally, because of its high absorbency, it doesn’t produce any odor.
 It's seriously a game changer.

-3. It's insanely convenient
+3. It's super convenient

 Tofu cat litter can safely be flushed down the toilet for easy disposal.
 It literally disintegrates in water so you don't need to keep a nasty garbage bag to keep the waste.
 Cleaning a litter box is probably no cat person's favorite chore, but with tofu cat litter, the process becomes so much more seamless.
 If flushability is a big deal for you, our list of the 5 best flushable cat litters might be worth a read.